-Verify that the NVIDIA GRID GPU PCI device was made available for DirectPath I/O pass-through on the host.
-See Enable DirectPath I/O for NVIDIA GRID GPUs on a Host.
+- Verify that the NVIDIA GRID GPU PCI device was made available for DirectPath I/O pass-through on the host.
+See Enable DirectPath I/O for NVIDIA GRID on a Host.

-- Power off the virtual machine. and log in to the RHEL 6.6 guest operating system as a local user configured with sudo rights.
+- Log in to the RHEL 6 guest operating system as a local user configured with sudo rights.

 - In vSphere Web Client, select the virtual machine and, under the VM Hardware tab, click Edit Settings.